jhuckaby/webp-wasm/README.md

 ## node-canvas

-Here is an example of reading and writing a WEBP image using webp-wasm and [node-canvas](https://github.com/Automattic/node-canvas):
+Here is an example of reading and writing a WebP image using webp-wasm and [node-canvas](https://github.com/Automattic/node-canvas):

 ```js
 const fs = require('fs/promises');